 Sexual Health and Family Planning Australia (SH&FPA) has been a leader in shaping the health rights agenda through advocacy, networking and capacity building at the national and international levels for over 30 years.
 As a not-for-profit organization with charitable status, we work collaboratively with other national and international non-government organisations, governments and the private sector to achieve improved sexual and reproductive health and rights.

-SH&FPA is the national peak body for the six state and two territory sexual health and family planning organisations (our Member Organisations).
-Collectively, we provide a range of sexual and reproductive health clinical services, community education programs, professional training and research.
+SH&FPA is the national peak body for sexual health and family planning organisations in Australia (our Member Organisations).
+Collectively, these Member Organisations provide a range of sexual and reproductive health clinical services, community education programs, professional training and research.

-In 2011, we provided over a quarter of a million clinical services to the public.
+In 2011, these Member Organisations provided over a quarter of a million clinical services to the public across Australia.
 This included cancer prevention through pap smears and vaccinations, contraception and family planning services, and STI diagnosis and treatment.

-We are the only specialist provider of sexual and reproductive health workforce training and development in Australia.
-Every year we train Australia’s primary health care workforce, including GPs, nurses and aboriginal health workers.
+Our Member Organisations are the only specialist provider of sexual and reproductive health workforce training and development in Australia.
+Every year these Member Organisations train Australia’s primary health care workforce, including GPs, nurses and aboriginal health workers.

 - Expand and strengthen a national approach to sexual and reproductive health, including family planning, for all Australians with a focus on high needs and at risk populations